kos234/Student-s-diary/README.md

-On development stage: Custom style, block "Settings", animations and training

-Already done: Block "Grades", Block "Diary", Block "Schedule",Block "Help", Block "Teachers", display the time to the end and beginning of lessons in notification

-In process: Create and configure: block "Settings", Adding AM PM support
+h1 Student's diary

+On development stage: release in playmarket, adding the ability to select the number of quarters

 The current version can be found at this link: https://drive.google.com/file/d/1NKeulH7HjqqlSzkT4temiUFFXW0Vx0tX/view?usp=sharing